irshad07ali/irshad07ali/README.md

-- 👋 Hi, I’m @irshad07ali I am currently working as a Data Analyst|Data Engineer at Innovaccer
+- 👋 Hi, I’m @irshad07ali I am currently working as a Data Analyst|Data Engineer at Acko
 - 👀 I’m interested in Software Development and Data Science
 - 🌱 I have expertise in DSA (c++) and Data Analysis using SQL,Python.
 Data Visualization Tools : PowerBI, Tableau.
 - Exploratory Data Analysis using Pandas, Numpy , Scikit , Matplotlib and other python libraries.